-Terence Sams (’20) remembers sitting in his first Lancaster Bible College – Washington, DC, course as he worked on his degree in the adult education program focusing on biblical studies.
-This class was about Romans.
-On the second night of class, he remembers he was so convicted that he cried on the drive home.
+Terence Sams (’18) remembers sitting in his first Lancaster Bible College – Washington, D.C. course as he worked on his degree in the adult education program focusing on Biblical Studies.
+This class was about Romans, and on the second night of class, he remembers he was so convicted that he cried on the drive home.

 It is a drive he will never forget.
 It is a drive where he rededicated his life to the Lord and had a strong willingness to preach and teach.
 It is a decision he continues to love as he recalls the path to that point.